felipesilvati/getyourguide-tech-challenge/README.md

 ## Application Components

-- `/frontend`: A Vite + React application that fetches and renders activities and suppliers data from the backend.
+- *frontend*: A Vite + React application that fetches and renders activities and suppliers data from the backend.
-- `/backend`: A Node.js Express application that serves as an API provider for activities and suppliers information.
+- *backend*: A Node.js Express application that serves as an API provider for activities and suppliers information.
-- `/e2e`: A Cypress end-to-end testing suite that ensures the application's features work as expected with significant test coverage.
+- *e2e**: A Cypress end-to-end testing suite that ensures the application's features work as expected with significant test coverage.

 ## Running the Application